gecko-designs/gecko-grid-layout/readme.txt

 == Description ==
 A css grid layout block for gutenberg.
 It allows you to create masonry like content.
 This could be a gallery, content flowing in unique ways, or whatever.

+Grid Layout is a tool for developers.
+Themes can determine the styles that are available on the grid items with minimum interference from inline styles.
+Developers can also update the markup with the filters available.

 = Filters(Developers) =
+* gecko/grid-layout-basic/defaults
+* gecko/grid-layout-basic/class
+* gecko/grid-layout-basic/style
+* gecko/grid-layout-image/defaults
+* gecko/grid-layout-image/class
+* gecko/grid-layout-image/style
 * gecko/grid-layout-item/defaults
 * gecko/grid-layout-item/class
 * gecko/grid-layout-item/style